giovannicolonna/c2point/README.md

 ```

-Save the program: Save the program code to a file named main.go.
+Save the program: Save the program code to a file named c2point.go.

 Configure authentication: Replace the placeholder values in the authCnfg struct with your SharePoint site URL, username, and password.